scality/metalk8s-solution-example/README.md

 - `make images`, to build, save, and deduplicate image layers
 - `make`, or `make all`, to generate the contents of the ISO without building the ISO itself (visible under `_build/root`)
-- `make operator` and `make ui`, to generate/copy the various Kubernetes manifests used to deploy the Operator and the UI, respectively
+- `make operator`, to generate/copy the various Kubernetes manifests used to deploy the Operator.

 **Note**: if within `$GOPATH/src`, you need to enable Go modules:
 `GO111MODULE=on make [<target> ...]`.